graphicore/MaticFonts/README.md

 * Improve README.md
 * Run fonts through Fontbakery and ship fonts.
-* There is "BetaMatic" and "Metamatic" in the old sources, it would be nice to have then as glyphs sources as well.
-(Maybe I'll do but with less care than for Amatic)
+* There is "BetaMatic" and "Metamatic" in the old sources, it would be nice to have them as glyphs sources as well.
 * Draw missing glyphs in Bold Master: Delta, Omega, mu, micro, onesuperior, twosuperior, threesuperior, foursuperior, bulletoperator, divisionslash, softhyphen; Marked red.<br />
 ![red marked glyphs missing in bold master](documentation/screenshots/missing.png)
 * Some of the Bold ligatures: ff* mm ll ee lack variety between glyphs, because they use the same components for the double glyphs.
 Marked orange.<br />